Core Concepts

 - A public key (

-ut_sec_...) for server-side API access - An optional tracker integration (GitHub or Linear) for pushing tasks into the delivery loop
+ut_pub_...) for embedding the widget and SDK requests - An optional tracker integration (GitHub or Linear) for pushing work items into the delivery loop

-A screener is a qualification funnel.
-Before someone enters an interview, the screener asks a few questions to make sure they're the right participant.
+An intake is a qualification funnel.
+Before someone enters an interview, the intake asks a few questions to make sure they're the right participant.

 - Multiple question types (text, choice, number, rating)